Career Centre

 Career and Education Links and Resources:

-Click the highlighted area to get a copy of the Community Consent Form which students from grade 8 – 12 can complete to document their volunteer hours.
-Once completed these forms can be kept in the Career Centre and added to your resume, used for the 4 pillars award documentation, community connections for grad transitions and bursary applications.
+Click highlighted area to get a copy of the Careers Exploration 30 hours form which students from Grade 10-12 can complete to document their volunteer hours.
+Once completed, these forms can be kept in the Careers Centre and added to your resume.
+These are used for the Four Pillars award documentation, community connection hours for Careers 11 and bursary applications.

 Careercruising.com is another great resource for searching out career options, see any of the staff in the Career Centre for the username and password.